duodenum96/IntrinsicTimescales.jl/docs/src/home.md

 ## Getting Help and Making Contributions

 Questions and contributions are welcome.
 Use the [issues section of our github page](https://github.com/duodenum96/IntrinsicTimescales.jl/issues) to report bugs, make feature requests, ask questions or tackle the issues by making pull requests.

+## Statement of Need

+Intrinsic neural timescales (INTs) were found to be an important metric to probe the brain dynamics and function.
+On the neuroscientific side, INTs were found to follow the large-scale gradients in the cortex ranging from uni to transmodal areas including local and long-range excitation and proxies of myelination.
+From a cognitive science perspective, INTs were found to be related to reward, behavior, self, consciousness among others.
+Proper estimation of INTs to make sure the estimates are not affected by limited data, missingness of the data and oscillatory artifacts is crucial.
+While several methods exist for estimating INTs, there is a lack of standardized, open-source tools that implement both traditional model-free approaches and modern Bayesian estimation techniques.
+Existing software solutions are often limited to specific estimation methods, lack proper uncertainty quantification, or are not optimized for large-scale neuroimaging data.

+IntrinsicTimescales.jl addresses these limitations by providing a comprehensive, high-performance toolbox for INT estimation.
+The package implements both established model-free methods and novel Bayesian approaches, allowing researchers to compare and validate results across different methodologies with a simple API.
+Its implementation in Julia ensures computational efficiency, crucial for analyzing large neuroimaging datasets.
+The package's modular design facilitates easy extension and integration with existing neuroimaging workflows, while its rigorous testing and documentation make it accessible to researchers across different levels of programming expertise.

 ## About